top of page

 WHAT SHOULD MY DANCER WEAR?

-No, not at OIDA!
-That myth comes from the fact that competitive Irish dancing, especially at the international level, can be very expensive, but here at OIDA our goal is to introduce the wonderful art of Irish dancing to as many people as possible, so we do our best to keep costs low and affordable.
-There is a seasonal registration fee, dance shoes, and the cost of class, and then maybe one day a cool outfit when on a Performance Team.
+At OIDA, our goal is to introduce the wonderful art and tradition of Irish dancing to as many people as possible, so we do our best to keep costs low and affordable.
+There is a seasonal registration fee, dance shoes, and the cost of class, and then maybe one day a cool outfit if joining a Performance Team.
 That’s it!

 IMG_2774.heic